 Despite this, Badri’s attempts at securing a role for the Islamic within the discipline of psychology cannot be ignored and his positive impact on many Muslims, including Malcolm X (d.
 1965) whom he met and sustained a relationship with, is important to recognize.
 We are all limited by our worldviews, rarely for the better and often to our detriment, without a sustained self-reflexive mechanism built into our scholarship, our activism, our praxis, and our walking on this earth for “the servants of the Compassionate are those who walk humbly upon the earth” (Q. 25:63).
 May Dr. Malik Babiker Badri’s sincere and prodigious efforts be recognized in the court of the All-Knowing, his shortcomings forgiven by the Most Compassionate, and may he be welcomed into the mercy of the Most Merciful, an experience and destination that any believer would be relieved and joyous to encounter.

-Nadeem Mahomed is an attorney and a postdoctoral fellow at the Johannesburg Institute of Advanced Study, University of Johannesburg.
+Nadeem Mahomed is an attorney and a postdoctoral fellow at the Johannesburg Institute of Advanced Study in association with the National Institute for the Humanities and Social Sciences (NIHSS), University of Johannesburg.
 He works on the intersection of Muslim minorities, law and ethics and is in the process of revising his doctoral dissertation on the history of the Ahmadis and heretical polemics in South Africa into a monograph.

 Badri, M. 1999.
 The AIDS Crisis: An Islamic Socio-Cultural Perspective.
 Durban: Islamic Medical Association of South Africa.
 Various editions have been published, including in translation.